AlexanderJPattison/BEACON/README.md

 # Installation
 BEACON uses a client-server model that allows the Bayesian optimization to be handled by a different computer to the one controlling the microscope (they can also be run on the same computer).

-1) Clone or download this repository
+1) Clone or download this repository.
-2) Move Server.py to the computer controlling the microscope and the CEOS corrector (Microscope computer)
+2) Move Server.py to the computer controlling the microscope and the CEOS corrector (Microscope computer).
-3) Move GUI_Client.py to the computer that you wish to run the Bayesian optimization on (BEACON computer)
+3) Move GUI_Client.py to the computer that you wish to run the Bayesian optimization on (BEACON computer).

 # Running BEACON
-1) Open the CEOS RPC Gateway on your microscope computer
+1) Open the CEOS RPC Gateway on your microscope computer.
-2) On your microscope computer, run `python Server.py --serverport <IP port address for server> --rpchost <IP host address of CEOS RPC gateway> --rpcport <IP port address of CEOS RPC gateway>`
+2) On your microscope computer, run `python Server.py --serverport <IP port address for server> --rpchost <IP host address of CEOS RPC gateway> --rpcport <IP port address of CEOS RPC gateway>`.
-3) On your BEACON computer, run `python GUI_Client.py --serverhost <IP host address of server> --serverport <IP port address of server>`
+3) On your BEACON computer, run `python GUI_Client.py --serverhost <IP host address of server> --serverport <IP port address of server>`.

+--OR--

+3) On your BEACON computer, run `python Scripted.py --serverhost <IP host address of server> --serverport <IP port address of server>`.

 Note: Default IP addresses are: `--serverhost 'localhost', --serverport 7001, --rpchost 'localhost', --rpcport 7072`